-Shopping for a purifier isn’t easy.
-The list of filters and technology in each product easily dazzles and confuses shoppers – sometimes intentionally.
+Killing odor and removing VOCs isn’t easy.
+The list of filters, gadgets, and “technology” in each product easily dazzles and confuses shoppers – sometimes intentionally.
 However, some of these confusing terms are really, really important.
-One of them, and perhaps one of the most difficult to truly understand is activated carbon air filter technology.
+One of them, and perhaps one of the most difficult to truly understand is activated carbon (and charcoal).
 Which is sad because it’s the second most important component in effective air purification.
+So to clear the air we decided to take a look at bamboo charcoal air purifier and purifiers with activated carbon filters.

 What is Activated Carbon?